kenika/family-grid-calendar/README.md

 #### 🔍 Event Filtering

 Calendar Card Pro provides powerful filtering capabilities to control exactly which events appear on your dashboard:

+> **Visual Editor:** Set up filters in the entity configuration panels.
+For each calendar entity, you can specify blocklist/allowlist patterns and configure duplicate filtering from the "Calendar Entities" section.

 ##### Filtering by Event Name